What is a Selective Serotonin Reuptake Inhibitor (SSRI)?

 - Category D medications have shown fetal injury in both animals and humans, but the potential benefits may still outweigh a significant risk.

 - Category X medications are known to be highly teratogenic or will cause fetal harm to both animals and humans as shown in drug studies or adverse event reports.
-These risks clearly outweigh any potential benefits and should not be used in pregnant women.
+These risks outweigh any potential benefits and should not be used on pregnant women.

-Though most SSRIs were initially considered to be Category B pregnancy medications, most of the drugs were upgraded and are now considered to be Category C and should only be taken if benefits clearly outweigh the risks.
+Though most SSRIs were initially considered to be Category B pregnancy medications, most of the drugs were upgraded and are now considered to be Category C. Paxil is considered to be Category D. These medications should only be taken if the benefits clearly outweigh the risks.

 - Persistent Pulmonary Hypertension in Newborn (PPHN)

 - Anencephaly (born without part of the brain, skull, and scalp)